“0:00 What is proximate cause under tort law?

 0:59 plaintiff’s attorney can then sue for a

-1:02 breach under negligence principles.”
+1:02 breach under negligence principles.
+[Music]"

+As a result, the proximate cause of the injury was the oil; because of that, the plaintiff’s attorney can then sue for a breach under negligence principles.
 A victim of negligence by another person or entity may be entitled to both economic and non-economic damages.
 The plaintiff in a negligence claim must prove, among other things, that the defendant’s breach of duty was the actual and direct cause of his or her injuries.
 Additionally, he or she must prove the breach of duty and the damages.

-It might not be the very last thing that happens before an injury happens, nor might it be the initial thing that started a chain of events that lead to the injury.
+The actual cause term, usually referred to as “cause in fact,” is simple.
+When a bus strikes a car, the bus driver’s actions cause the accident.
+Proximate cause refers to a “legal cause,” or one the court has determined to be the primary cause of the harm.
+It might not be the very last thing that happens before an injury happens, nor might it be the initial thing that started a chain of events that led to the injury.
 Instead, it is an action that produces foreseeable consequences without intervention from anyone else.
 To put it another way, the plaintiff will need to demonstrate that the harm was a natural and direct foreseeable result of the proximate cause, without which the harm would not have happened.

 When determining whether an incident led to the plaintiff’s injury, several states use the “but for” rule.
-According to this criterion, it is considered whether the injury would not have happened but for the defendant’s negligent act or omission.
+This criterion considers whether the injury would not have happened but for the defendant’s negligent act or omission.
 The element of causation is established when it is shown that an injury would not have occurred if the defendant had not acted in the way he or she did.
+As an example, if a drunk motorist had not been driving while intoxicated, the pedestrian would not have suffered a severe brain injury and extensive hemorrhage when crossing the street.
+It is foreseeable that a driver who is intoxicated and swerving through traffic will harm a pedestrian.

 Further, the “substantial factor” test is applied to causation in other states.
-According to this rule, the court will take into account whether the defendant’s actions or omissions played a significant role in the victim’s injury.
+According to this rule, the court will consider whether the defendant’s actions or omissions played a significant role in the victim’s injury.
 A substantial factor is one that substantially contributes to the incidence of an injury in jurisdictions that apply the substantial factor test.
+An action contributes materially when its causative effects are in operation until the moment of injury.
+Furthermore, an act or omission that just slightly influences the likelihood of an injury is not a substantial factor and will not be regarded as the injury’s cause.

 Furthermore, the “efficient proximate cause doctrine” has been incorporated into legislation, according to the California Supreme Court’s interpretation of Cal.
 Ins.
 Code sections 530 and 532.
 This means that if a covered risk was the efficient proximate cause of a loss that was brought on by a combination of covered and expressly excluded risks, the loss is covered.

-The plaintiff must be someone who the defendant could reasonably expect to be injured by a negligent act in order for the sort of injury to be foreseeable.
+The plaintiff must be someone whom the defendant could reasonably expect to be injured by a negligent act in order for the sort of injury to be foreseeable.
 Furthermore, the defendant’s negligence must have contributed directly to the harm, and there must be some connection between the defendant’s actions and the injury they cause.
 This can be the case if an unforeseen intervening agent or circumstance contributes to the harm (it would break the causal connection required to hold a defendant liable).
 Additionally, the jury will have to make this final decision.

 However, proximate causes are not always present in personal injury cases.
-The reason for their accident would be remote, like in the case of the motorist mentioned above who swerved to avoid the reckless driver but later crashed into a parked car a few blocks away as a result of stress related to the near-crash.
+The reason for their accident would be remote, like in the case of the motorist mentioned above, who swerved to avoid the reckless driver but later crashed into a parked car a few blocks away as a result of stress related to the near-crash.

 Essentially, the following questions should be taken into account when determining whether a cause is proximate: